 Dutched cocoa is processed with alkaloids to adjust its flavor and colour.

 White chocolate contains no chocolate powder.
 It is made with milk, cocoa butter, sugar and vanillin.

 Compound chocolate has non chocolate vegetable fats added to it, it is diluted chocolate, and is less expensive.

 Whey, derived from cheese production, might also be an ingredient in dairy chocolate.
-Unless cheese is made with Jewish participation, it is not Kosher and the whey derived from it wil also be deemed to be non-Kosher.
+However, unless cheese is made with Jewish participation, it is not Kosher and some argue that the whey derived from non-Kosher cheese will also be deemed to be non-Kosher.

 Milk powder produced on shared equipment can become contaminated with non-Kosher flavour.

 Making chocolate delectable requires a 24 to 96 hour process called conching which essentially heats and pounds the chocolate to reduce the crystalline structure, making it extremely smooth.

 Tempering chocolate ensures that as it cools, a fine, even-grained texture is retained and that the chocolate will not bloom, i.e. form a whitish colouration.

 Adding an emulsifier such as lecithin also assists to prevent bloom.

 Rav Tzvi Pesach Frank (Har Tzvi Reponsa 103 and 104) rules that powdered milk is not subject to the decree of Cholov Akum.
 Thus milk chocolate, being made with powdered milk, may be eaten by those who are particular to use Cholov Yisroel.